zambodev/amazon_price_tracker/README.md

 # Amazon price tracker

+A small program made to keep track of your desired items on amazon

 ## Setup
 Open 'template.json' with your text editor and fill the marked field <br>
 You can add as many items as you want